-Duties of the Commission Veterinarian
+Commission Veterinarian

-(1) A commission veterinarian is authorized to check all horses coming upon the racecourse and to exclude and/or scratch any horse that may pose a health or safety problem to other horses.
-A commission veterinarian shall observe all horses in the paddock for any indication that a horse is not in sound racing condition.
-Commission veterinarians shall be granted immediate access to any horse on or off the racecourse which has recently run a race or has been entered in a race.
-Commission veterinarians may examine or cause to be examined any horse on the racecourse and may take or cause to be taken blood, urine, saliva, or other body fluids for examination.
+(1) The commission veterinarian is responsible, to the extent possible, to ensure that horses/greyhounds coming upon the race course do not pose a health or safety problem to themselves or other racing animals.
+The commission veterinarian is authorized to check all animals coming on to the racecourse and to exclude and/or scratch any animal that may pose a health or safety problem in his/her opinion.

+(2) A commission veterinarian shall be granted immediate access to any racing animal on or off the racecourse which has recently run a race or has been entered in a race.
+A commission veterinarian may examine or cause to be examined any racing animal on the racecourse and may take or cause to be taken blood, urine, saliva or other body fluids or samples for examination.